-Swimming pools are an instant source for entertainment, relaxation, and exercise.
+Swimming pools are an instant source of entertainment, relaxation, and exercise.
 They provide a backyard retreat, a tranquil view, and a luxury marker some buyers dream about having.
 For those real estate buyers who want a pool, houses with them are much easier to sell.
 Forget the condition of the house– that oasis in the backyard, especially on a hot day kind of sells itself, doesn’t it?

 Pools can often be a hindrance more than a help when selling.
 Not everyone wants a pool.
-In fact, I would say 70% of people do not.
+I would say 70% of people do not.
 Pools cost money and time to maintain.
 In addition, there are safety concerns for people with small children and pets.
 They can also take up a lot of yard space.

-Real Estate Swimming Pool Tips for both Buyers and Sellers:
+Real Estate Swimming Pool Tips for Both Buyers and Sellers:

 Swimming Pool Owners and Future Sellers

-•Maintain and update your pool.
+• Maintain and update your pool.
 Nobody wants to buy a money pit (literally).

-•If you can afford to switch to saline – it is a selling feature.
+• If you can afford to switch to saline – it is a selling feature.

-•If you own in a subdivision where most homes have a private pool…buyers will be comparing your ‘pool’ appeal.
+• If you own in a subdivision where most homes have a private pool…buyers will be comparing your ‘pool’ appeal.

 •Make sure the pool area looks clean, maintained, and inviting.